-When a former Russian official revealed the existence of a state-sponsored doping program, he turned to WMH to represent him in ongoing investigation and his integral cooperation with international anti-doping agencies and the International Olympic Committee, which resulted in an unprecedented decision by the International Olympic Committee, forever changing the face of international sports.
+When a former Russian official revealed the existence of a state-sponsored doping program, he turned to WMH to represent him in an ongoing investigation and his integral cooperation with international anti-doping agencies and the International Olympic Committee, which resulted in an unprecedented decision by the International Olympic Committee, forever changing the face of international sports.
 The case was later featured in Bryan Fogel’s Academy Award-winning documentary, Icarus.

 Former Russian anti-doping official Grigory Rodchenkov fled to the U.S. in 2015 after unveiling Russia’s state-sponsored doping program.
 Dr. Rodchenkov engaged WMH to represent him during ongoing investigations of the doping program and to offer testimony regarding the program despite credible threats to his safety.